spirit-island/spirit-island-mod/CUSTOM.md

   - "High"
   - "Very High"
 - Add snap points to presence track(s) where presence should be setup
-- Presence track elements:
+- Presence track fixed (non choice) elements:
-  - For fixed elements that appear on presence tracks grab object from the element bag (one next to energy bag)
   - Set the state to match the element
   - If multiple elements appear on same spot simply stack elements on top of each other
   - Once all elements are set press the "Update Elements" button